open-ephys/gui-docs/source/Developer-Guide/Common-and-external-libraries.rst

 2. Browse to the `Common Library <https://github.com/open-ephys-plugins/OECommonLib>`__ template repository.

-3. Click the green "Use this template" button.
+3. Click the green "Use this template" button and choose the "Create a new repository" option.

 4. Choose a name for your common library.
-It should succinctly capture the plugin's functionality.
+It should succinctly capture the library's functionality.

 5. Click the green "Create repository from template" button.